voilknetwork/voilk/README.md

 # Building

-We strongly recommend using one of our pre-built Docker images or using Docker to build Voilk.
-Both of these processes are described in the [quickstart guide](https://github.com/voilknetwork/voilk/blob/master/doc/exchangequickstart.md).
+We strongly recommend using the latest binaries that we release, the latest ones

-If you would still like to build from source, we do have [build instructions](https://github.com/voilknetwork/voilk/blob/master/doc/building.md) for Linux (Ubuntu LTS) and macOS.
+However if you would still like to build from the source, we do have [build instructions](https://github.com/voilknetwork/voilk/blob/master/doc/building.md) for Linux (Ubuntu LTS) and macOS.

-## Dockerized p2p Node

-To run a p2p node (ca. 2GB of memory is required at the moment):

-    docker run \
-        -d -p 3331:3331 -p 6990:6990 --name voilkd-default \
-        voilknetwork/voilk

-    docker logs -f voilkd-default  # follow along

-## Dockerized Full Node

-To run a node with *all* the data (e.g. for supporting a content website) that uses ca. 14GB of memory and growing:

-    docker run \
-        --env USE_WAY_TOO_MUCH_RAM=1 --env USE_FULL_WEB_NODE=1 \
-        -d -p 3331:3331 -p 6990:6990 --name voilkd-full \
-        voilknetwork/voilk

-    docker logs -f voilkd-full

 # Environment variables